Legal rights of women in history: Japanese law

-Women's legal status in historical Japan was relatively better especially compared to its neighbour China until the fall of the Kamakura Shuganate in 1333.
-Women lost the right to inherit land, and centuries of violence by government and military class in post 1582, Japan became a normative patriarchy similar to the rest of its neighbouring civilizations.
+Women's legal status in historical Japan was relatively better compared to its neighbour China until the fall of the Kamakura Shuganate in 1333.
+Women lost the right to inherit land, and faced centuries of violence by government and military class.
+After 1582, Japan became a normative patriarchy similar to the rest of its neighbouring civilizations.
 Women's legal and customary condition worsened after 1890 as it modernized its legal codes based on French and German systems, but significantly improved after post-war 1947.